How to Use a RACI Chart to Upgrade Your Security Questionnaire Response Process

 Set the foundation with new hires

-Setting these roles also makes onboarding and training new team members more effective.
+Setting these roles also makes onboarding and RFP training for new team members more effective.
 When it comes to responding to an RFP or Security Questionnaire, they know exactly what role they play.

 A RACI chart example for Security Questionnaires